WhatsNewSaes/Skeleton-Sass/README.md

 ### What's in the download?

-The download includes Skeleton's CSS, Normalize CSS as a reset, a sample favicon, and an index.html as a starting point.
+The download includes Skeleton's CSS, ~~Normalize CSS as a reset,~~ a sample favicon, and an index.html as a starting point.

 ```
 skeleton/
 ├── index.html
-├── css/
-│   ├── normalize.min.css
-│   └── skeleton.css
 ├── scss/
 │   └── skeleton.scss
 ├── images/
-│   └── favicon.ico
+│   └── favicon.png
+├── package.json
+├── Gruntfile.js
 └── README.md

 ```

 ### Why it's awesome

 Skeleton is lightweight and simple.
 It styles only raw HTML elements (with a few exceptions) and provides a responsive grid.
 Nothing more.
 - Minified, it's less than a kb
 - It's a starting point, not a UI framework
 - ~~No compiling or installing...just vanilla CSS~~